aashishkarn002/CellPaySDK/README.md

 ![](https://cellpay.com.np/themes/ele/assets/img/CellPay.svg)
 # Steps to add CellPay SdK and usage

-- Add pod 'MyFramework',:git => 'https://github.com/aashishkarn002/CellPaySDK' to your pod file and install pod file.
+- Add pod 'CellPayButton',:git => 'https://github.com/aashishkarn002/CellPayButton' to your pod file and install pod file.

 - Add Pay with CellPay Button with hex value (#193983), rgb(red:25,green:57,blue:131,alpha:1) to viewcontroller.

-- After installing pod file  import MyFramework to viewcontroller.
+- After installing pod file  import CellPayButton to viewcontroller.

 - Implement PaymentProtocol to ViewController

+-Implementing PaymentProtocol to ViewController will inherit two function success and failed you can use these function as per requirement.

 - In @IBAction of Pay with CellPay Button call CellPay SDK LoginVC as